The content is accurate at the time of publication and is subject to change.

 - Co-branded credit cards usually have high interest rates and fees.
 Most Delta credit cards come with very high annual fees and no 0% introductory APR on purchases or balance transfers.
 Regular credit cards often come with 0% intro APRs and low-to-no annual fees.

 As an alternative to Delta SkyMiles credit cards we recommend you consider travel rewards credit cards with low rates and no annual fees.
 Their rewards programs are more flexible in the ways you earn rewards and redeem them.
 You can redeem miles on travel expenses regardless of what airlines you prefer or plan to use.
 There are no restrictions on seat availability or blackout dates.
 You can receive rewards on all purchases including Delta tickets.
 For example, the Discover it® Miles allows to earn 1.5 miles on all purchases, travel included.
 Miles are worth $0.01 and are extremely easy to use.
-This card offers a 14-month 0% APR on purchases, no annual fee, and no foreign transaction fees – a great perk for travelers.
+This card offers a 15 months 0% Intro APR on purchases (when the introductory interest rate is over, the ongoing APR of 16.74% - 27.74% Variable APR will apply), no annual fee, and no foreign transaction fees - a great perk for travelers.
 Also, Discover offers an unusual sign-up bonus.
-All the miles you’ve earned are matched at the end of your first usage year (provided you are a new cardmember).
+All the miles you've earned are matched at the end of your first usage year (provided you are a new cardmember).